Robert B. Suddith: 2011 Hall of Fame Inductee

 Throughout his career, Bob was the recipient of numerous awards and distinctions in the industry.
 He served as Chairman of the Board for MADA; served as the Maryland Director on the National Automobile Dealers Association; and was the 1997 Maryland nominee for the TIME Magazine Quality Dealer of the Year Award.

 Bob was also known for his extreme generosity and his philanthropic passions.
-He and Shelly founded the Suddith Charitable Foundation which gives annually to local schools, Boys & Girls Clubs, and also contributes to international needs.
+He and Shelly founded the Suddith Charitable Foundation which gives annually to local schools, Boys and Girls Clubs, and also contributes to international needs.
 Following September 11, 2001, Bob and Shelly opened Uncle Sam's Workshop.
 They made and sold beaded flag pins, ultimately donating over $200,000 in funds to the families of 9/11 victims.

 MADA is quite proud to induct Robert B. Suddith into our Hall of Fame.
 He was truly a remarkable and an unforgettable man!